thomykay/dhbw-projectmanagement1/lesson 204 - personas, epics and stories/lesson 204 - slides.md

 ---
 <!-- _backgroundColor: lightblue -->

-## Practice - Your Backlog Refinement ⏲️30min
+## Practice - Your Backlog Refinement ⏲️25min

 1. Build your primary persona
-2. Shape (at least) one core epic and it's detailed user stories
+2. Shape (at least) one core epic and its detailed user stories
 3. Last 5min: Share the outcome with a delegate from another team

 ### See